All Episodes

 I'll tell you in a minute what TEA stands for.

-But it first word is taxes.
+But first word is taxes.

 It's about ending taxes.

-Nevertheless, as you well know, the state controlled media and the Obama regime and the Democrat Party are doing everything they can to discredit and to marginalize members of the Tea Party.
+Nevertheless, as you well know, the state-controlled media and the Obama regime and the Democrat Party are doing everything they can to discredit and to marginalize members of the Tea Party.

 They are casting them as racists, old, angry white guys, a bunch of sexists, largely Southerners.